RemoteTechnologiesGroup/RemoteTech/guide/overview.md

 {:/comment}

 Direct Link
-:   {:#target-direct}if the dish's target is set to a specific satellite, or to KSC Mission Control, it will maintain a link to that target as long as the line of sight and range conditions are met.
+:   {:#target-direct .para}If the dish's target is set to a specific satellite, or to KSC Mission Control, it will maintain a link to that target as long as the line of sight and range conditions are met.
 A dish in Direct Link mode cannot be used to make connections with anything other than its specific target.
 Direct link mode is recommended for situations where the other two modes won't work, because updating direct links as ships move around can be a lot of work.

 ![IMAGE: Using too narrow a cone](conetooclose.png){: .left}

 Cone
-:   {:#target-cone}if the dish's target is set to a planet or moon, it can simultaneously maintain a link to all targets that are within a cone centered on that planet *and* that are within that planet or moon's sphere of influence.
+:   {:#target-cone .para}If the dish's target is set to a planet or moon, it can simultaneously maintain a link to all targets that are within a cone centered on that planet *and* that are within that planet or moon's sphere of influence.
 The [list of parts](../parts/#dish-antennas) includes the cone diameter for each dish, as well as the minimum distance the dish needs to be from Kerbin to see anything to the side of the planet or to see anything in synchronous orbit (if you're too close, you'll get the situation in the picture).
 Cone mode is recommended for links to relay satellites orbiting another planet or moon, as it will automatically choose the best relay at any moment.

 Active Vessel
-:   {:#target-active}if the dish's target is set to "Active Vessel", it will attempt to contact the ship the player is currently flying as if that ship had been selected using Direct Link.
+:   {:#target-active .para}If the dish's target is set to "Active Vessel", it will attempt to contact the ship the player is currently flying as if that ship had been selected using Direct Link.
 Active Vessel targeting is meant for dedicated communications satellites or [remote command stations](../../#command-stations), where it prevents the player from having to manually re-target all their comsats every time they focus on a different mission.
 Active Vessel is best suited for contacting isolated ships where there is not enough demand for a dedicated link.
 It should **not** be used if the player wants to relay a transmission through a third ship, or you may run into the common situation below:

 ![A common situation in which active vessel is not appropriate](activerelaybug.png){:.left}